Efficient Graph Condensation via Gaussian Process: Experiments

+\wl{On Amazon Photo and Computers, GCGP not only surpasses other condensation methods but also outperforms full-data GCN.
+For example, with just 0.5\% of nodes on Photo, GCGP achieves 92.1\% accuracy, exceeding the 91.4\% from full GCN.
+A similar gain is observed on Computers (86.1\% vs. 84.2\%).
+On large-scale datasets, GCGP demonstrates scalability and competitive performance.
+For instance, on Ogbn-arxiv, it achieves 65.7\% accuracy using only 90 condensed nodes.
+On Reddit, GCGP reaches 93.9\% accuracy with merely 77 synthetic nodes (0.05\% of the original size), closely matching the result obtained by GCN trained on all 153,431 nodes.
+These results highlight GCGP's effectiveness in extreme compression scenarios and its ability to generalize across diverse graph domains.}

 In summary, GCGP outperforms existing baseline methods in graph data condensation, particularly under high condensation ratios and on large-scale datasets.
 Notably, for six out of the seven datasets (excluding Ogbn-arxiv), the results obtained with condensed data surpass those achieved by training on the full dataset with GCN.
-Future work explores its scalability to even larger datasets and its potential applications in other tasks, such as node classification and link prediction.